Free Shipping on Orders over $75 to the Contiguous US

 This leads us to the million-dollar question: What variety should I grow?
 In hotter, drier climates, larger tomatoes don't do quite as well because they tend to crack and split.
 This doesn't affect the taste of the tomato, but unfortunately, customers buy with their eyes, and most do not want ugly tomatoes.

 With this in mind, I tend to stick with cherry tomatoes, mainly Sun Golds, due to their sweet taste.
-I also like Jasper and Flavorita varieties to make a pretty mixture that is a nice complement to taste.
+I also like the Jasper and Flavorita varieties to make a pretty mixture that complements the taste.
 The yields on all three are also great, with all of them making clusters of at least 8 fruits and producing for a long time.

 I could spend hours talking about varieties, but once again, it comes down to your growing context, sales outlet, and what you want to grow.
 I recommend you try one or two new varieties every season, though; there are 1000’s out there, and you never know when you might come across the perfect one for you!